robindrost/docs-1/docs/android-sdk.md

 ### Player Controls

 You can edit LiveryControlsOptions from controls property of LiveryPlayerOptions.
+Each of these properties can be defined individually via LiveryControlsOptions.Builder.
 Available controls are listed on the table below.

 class **_LiveryControlsOptions_**